Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/query-dsl.md

   "_query": {
     "_or": [
       {
-        "favoriteFruit": "banana"
+        "_and": [
+            { "gender": "female" },
+            { "eyeColor": "brown" }
+        ]
       },
       {
-        "_and": [
-            { "gender": "F" }, { "eyeColor": "brown" }
-        ]
+        "favoriteFruit": "banana"
       }
     ]
-  },
-  "_limit": 2
   }
+}
 ```
 {% endcapture %}
 {% include curl.html req=req %}

 ## Range Searches

-The keyword `_range` matches documents where the given value is within the given fixed range (including both endpoints) This example find all documents in which have female (F) in gender field and with the age in the range of 20 to 40:
+The keyword `_range` matches documents where the given value is within the given
+fixed range (including both endpoints).

+* If you only use the keyword `_to` matches documents where the given value is
+  less than or equal a fixed value.

+* If you only use the keyword `_from` matches documents where the given value is
+  greater than or equal to a fixed value.

+This example find _all_ bank accounts for which their account holders are
+_females_ in the ages between 20 and 30:

 {% capture req %}